-Next, we give a clever algorithm for solving the sub-problem in $O(\log n)$ time.
+Next, we give an algorithm to solve the sub-problem in $O(\log n)$ time.

 First, write the value of n in binary form.
 Think: How to do this in $O(\log n)$ time using only the atomic operations we are allowed?